kaizendorks/dexa/README.md

 Hello World from the greeter tutorial!
 ```

-> Note the parameter `tutorial` provided in the command has been used inside the template of the `greeter` scaffolder.
+> Note the parameter `tutorial` provided in the command has been used inside the template of the `greeter` command.

 Yay, the stack can generate code!
 You can cleanup with:
 ```